apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 # cas.serviceRegistry.rest.basicAuthPassword=
 ```

+### CouchDb Service Registry

+To learn more about this topic, [please review this guide](CouchDb-Service-Management.html).
+Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#couchdb-configuration) under the configuration key `cas.serviceRegistry`.

 ### Redis Service Registry

 To learn more about this topic, [please review this guide](Redis-Service-Management.html).
 Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#redis-configuration) under the configuration key `cas.serviceRegistry`.